WFRPTeX/WFRPTeX/README.md

 ## Usage

 To make use of the class, use ``\documentclass{wfrp}`` at the top of your main file.
 Currently, the ``wfrp`` class has no options.

+### Player callouts

+Often, it is useful to mark a paragraph as intended for reading out to the players (e.g., descriptions of important NPCs).
+To make these, simply use the ``callout`` environment.
+By default, the callout will be shaded light grey, and the text will be made italic.

+    \begin{callout}
+    This paragraph is meant to be read out to players, as description.
+    \end{callout}

+### Notes for the GM

+In places, it may be helpful to add extra notes for the GM describing optional changes they might like to make to an adventure, such as contingencies for if players make ridiculous choices and kill the antagonist before the adventure's even begun.
+To mark these out, use the ``gmnote`` environment.
+This environment is a float.

+    \begin{gmnote}
+    In case the players have already killed Graf Sebastian, go straight to the conclusion of the adventure.
+    \end{gmnote}

+### Stat blocks
-The key feature of the class is a series of ``\statblock`` commands that take varying numbers of arguments.
+The key feature of the class
+is a series of ``\statblock`` commands that take varying numbers of arguments.
 These are detailed below: